 (1) Award Amount:The Fellowship awards the selected recipient a total of $10,000.
 The award can be combined with other tuition-remission programs and is not preclusive of other forms of financial aid that the student may receive for the same school year.

 (2) Mentoring: The Fellowship recipient will be assigned to an antitrust practitioner as a mentor.
 The mentor will be responsible for maintaining year-long regular contact with the student and offering the student support, guidance, and advice as appropriate throughout the year.

 (3) Government Internship: The Fellowship provides the student a summer internship with a federal or state governmental antitrust enforcer, such as the California Department of Justice or the U.S. Department of Justice, which student is required to accept and complete as part of receiving the Award.
 If the recipient does not complete the internship, the total Award will need to be returned.

-How to Apply: To be considered for the Fellowship, applicants must complete and submit the below application and required documents by email to Abiel Garcia at AGarcia@kbslaw.com.com by February 28, 2022.
+How to Apply: To be considered for the Fellowship, applicants must complete and submit the attached application and required documents by email to Abiel Garcia at AGarcia@kbslaw.com by January 6, 2023.
 The Fellowship recipient’s official transcripts will be requested upon selection if they are not available at the time of application.
 For more information and questions, please email Melissa Leal at email@example.com

 Award Notification: Selected recipient will be notified by January 30, 2023.